home-assistant/developers.home-assistant/blog/2024-05-22-alarm_control_panel_validation.md

 ---
 author: G Johansson
 authorURL: https://github.com/gjohansson-ST
-title: Alarm Control Panel Entity default code and validation
+title: Alarm Control Panel Entity code validation
 ---

 The `AlarmControlPanelEntity` is now enforcing validation of code so for integrations that are creating such entities and are setting `code_arm_required` to `True` (default behavior).
 The validation will fail unless the user is actually providing a code.